LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Method

-Now that we have taken the perspective of SC, we argue that making the selective function $g$ better is the key factor.
-Recall that our architecture (\cref{fig:main}) directly predicts the outlier probability $\mathbf{p^o}$, on which we can impose different thresholds to achieve different coverage.
-Our proposal is to replace REAL's problematic loss with a new one that imposes abstaining penalty on the outlier probability $\mathbf{p^o}$:

-The $\alpha$ value denotes the point-wise penalty that controls the tendency to abstain or not.
-Since this value is defined in a point-wise manner, it has the potential to capture the subtle difference between inliers and outliers despite point clouds lack semantically rich features for anomaly detection.
-Collaborating with the above \textbf{point-wise abstain loss} (right-top in \cref{fig:main}), we introduce a \textbf{point-wise penalty loss} (right-bottom in \cref{fig:main}), which is expressed as follows:
+\textbf{Point-wise upgrade.} The reason why the disadvantages of CCE exceed its benefits is its sub-optimal calibration for the inlier probabilities $\mathbf{p^y}$ and the outlier probabilities $\mathbf{p^o}$.
+Inspired by `learning to abstain' \citep{liu2019deep}, where the calibration between the reject and non-reject options is adeptly handled, we propose our new learning paradigm.
+Specifically, \citet{liu2019deep} employs a fixed calibrating factor to achieve this.
+While this may suffice for image-level SC, it is inadequate for point-wise outlier detection.
+This is because, in LiDAR outlier detection, we need a different calibrating factor for each point to capture the subtle differences between them, such as between remote (sparse) and near (dense) points, as well as between inlier and outlier points.
+Therefore, we upgrade this fixed calibrating factor to a point-wise one, defined as abstaining penalty $\alpha$, and introduce a point-wise penalty loss to supervise the network to learn the subtle differences between various points, which can be expressed as follows:

-As shown in \cref{fig:penalty_loss_conception_and_synthesis-ablation}-left, the hyperparameters $m_{\text{in}}$ and $m_{\text{out}}$ ensure that the inlier samples are associated with penalties lower than $m_{\text{in}}$, while the outlier samples exhibit penalties higher than $m_{\text{out}}$.
-Note that in our experiments, the penalties are negative as we set the value of $m_{\text{in}}$ to -12, and $m_{\text{out}}$ to -6.
-Intuitively, minimizing the point-wise penalty loss assigns lower $\alpha_i$ penalties to inlier samples.
-This results in higher $(-\alpha_i)^2$, requiring a higher $p^y_{i,y_i}$ to achieve lower point-wise abstain loss, which is desirable for inliers.
-Likewise, higher $\alpha_i$ penalties are allocated to outlier samples to minimize point-wise penalty loss.
-This leads to lower $(-\alpha_i)^2$, requiring a lower $\{p^y_{i,j} | j = 1,\ldots,c\}$ to achieve lower point-wise abstain loss.
+As shown in \cref{fig:sota_comparison_ablation_conceptua}-(c), the hyperparameters $m_{\text{in}}$ and $m_{\text{out}}$ ensure that the inliers are associated with penalties lower than $m_{\text{in}}$, while the outliers exhibit penalties higher than $m_{\text{out}}$.
+Note that in our experiments, the penalties are negative and we set the value of $m_{\text{in}}$ to -12, and $m_{\text{out}}$ to -6.

+Moreover, our new `learning to abstain' formulation for this task with this point-wise penalty is defined as follows:

+\textbf{Intuition.} Minimizing the point-wise penalty loss \cref{eq:penalty-formulation} results in assigning lower $\alpha_i$ to inliers, thereby leading to higher values of $(-\alpha_i)^2$.
+This effectively suppresses the contribution of $p^o_i$ and allows $p^y_{i,y_i}$ to play a dominant role in the point-wise abstain loss \cref{eq:abstain-formulaiton}.
+Likewise, higher $\alpha_i$ are allocated to outliers, resulting in lower values of $(-\alpha_i)^2$.
+This allows $p^o_i$ to play a dominant role and, consequently, suppresses the contribution of $\{p^y_{i,j} | j = 1,\ldots,c\}$ in the point-wise abstain loss \cref{eq:abstain-formulaiton}.
+Since this learning paradigm is defined in a point-wise manner, it has the potential to capture the subtle difference between inliers and outliers despite LiDAR point clouds lack semantically-rich information.

-As such, the total loss can be expressed as follows:
+The total loss can be expressed as follows: